alexwong10/alexwong10.github.io/_posts/2022-06-22-binary-representation-of-numbers.md

 ---
 layout: post
-show_date: true
 title: "Binary Representation of Numbers in Computer Science"
 date: 2022-06-22
-categories: computer science
+categories: coding
-img: posts/20220620/zero-one.png
+header-img: "img/posts/20220620/zero-one.png"
 tags: [15-213]
-author: cheungwong
+author: Cheung Wong
-Description: "How infinite numbers are represented under limitation of finite bits?
-In this blog, we focus on representations of integers and floating point numbers."
+mathjax: true
 ---

+How infinite numbers are represented under limitation of finite bits?
+In this blog, we focus on representations of integers and floating point numbers.

 ### Integers
 Above is the philosophy of the binary representation.
 Now we look further into specific representation of integers.
 C/C++ standards provide two different ways: one for nonnegative numbers (unsigned encodings), the other for negative, zero, and positive numbers (signed encodings).